Keyfactor/sample-custom-orchestratorjob/README.md

 --data ''
 </pre>

-This call will retrieve the concatenated parameter values passed back from the executed job in step 4 back to the Keyfactor Command database.
-Passing contextualized data back from the job to Command can be useful in a case where further processing needs to occur after the job completed based on the results of the job.  a [completion handler](https://github.com/Keyfactor/keyfactor-sample-jobcompletionhandler) would be an example of such a use case.
+This call will retrieve the concatenated parameter values passed back from the executed job in step 4 and persisted in the Keyfactor Command database.
+Passing contextualized data back from the job to Command can be useful in a case where further processing needs to occur after the job completed based on the results of the job.
+A [completion handler](https://github.com/Keyfactor/keyfactor-sample-jobcompletionhandler) would be an example of such a use case.

 The `JobHistoryId` needed to execute this API endpoint can be retrieved from the orchestrator log itself.
-The `Sample Custom Job Type` extension writes the job history id to the orchestrator log prefixed by `***** Job History ID`.
+The `Sample Custom JobType` extension writes the job history id to the orchestrator log prefixed by `***** Job History ID`.
 If you search for this string in the log, you will find the relevant numeric `Job History Id`.

 ## Understanding the Sample

-As stated previously, this sample performs the basic task of logging the data passed into it and then sending that data (in concatenated string form) back to Keyfactor Command for persistence.
+As stated previously, this sample performs the basic task of logging the data passed into it and then sending that data (in concatenated string form) back to Keyfactor Command to be persisted.
 It consists of one code file, SampleCustomJob.cs, which is commented with numbered comments.
 Those numbers correspond to the notes below.

 1. NuGet packages Keyfactor.Orchestrators.IOrchestratorJobExtensions and Keyfactor.Logging are necessary for this sample along with all other Custom Job Type extensions.
 The package source for these packages is `https://nuget.pkg.github.com/Keyfactor/index.json` residing on GitHub's package server within the Keyfactor organization.
 2. See #1